CamdenNess/SE2300/TimeCoordinatorApp/README.md

 1. SETTING UP THE APP
    a.
 Download and install OpenJDK Java (you can download here - https://adoptium.net/ )
    b.
-Download CoordinatorApp.java and the icons folder (put these both within a folder for best results)
+Download CoordinatorApp.java and the Icons folder (put these both within a folder for best results)
    (Note: you may have to manually download images and put them in a folder names "Icons".
 Another option is to use https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FCamdenNess%2FSE2300%2Ftree%2Fmain%2FTimeCoordinatorApp%2FIcons and extract contents to folder named "Icons")
    c.
 Open command prompt
    d.
 Navigate to the folder that the application is in